 Aptos home prices are not only among the most expensive in California, but Aptos real estate also consistently ranks among the most expensive in America.

-Aptos is a decidedly white-collar town, with fully 86.68% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Aptos is a town of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Aptos who work in management occupations (13.23%), business and financial occupations (10.92%), and sales jobs (10.76%).
+Aptos is a decidedly white-collar town, with fully 86.83% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Aptos is a town of professionals, managers, and service providers.
+There are especially a lot of people living in Aptos who work in management occupations (15.47%), healthcare (9.56%), and sales jobs (8.51%).

 Also of interest is that Aptos has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 10.99% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Aptos telecommute to their jobs.
+Overall, about 8.99% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 One of the nice things about Aptos is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The per capita income in Aptos in 2010 was $40,331, which is upper middle income relative to California, and wealthy relative to the rest of the US.
-This equates to an annual income of $161,324 for a family of four.
-However, Aptos contains both very wealthy and poor people as well.
+The per capita income in Aptos in 2010 was $51,439, which is wealthy relative to California and the nation.
+This equates to an annual income of $205,756 for a family of four.

 Aptos is a very ethnically-diverse town.
 The people who call Aptos home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Aptos residents report their race to be White, followed by Asian.
 Aptos also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 15.38% of the town’s residents.
-Important ancestries of people in Aptos include German, English, European, and French .
+People of Hispanic or Latino origin account for 12.33% of the town’s residents.
+Important ancestries of people in Aptos include English, German, Irish, Scottish, and Polish.

 The most common language spoken in Aptos is English.
-Other important languages spoken here include Spanish and Hebrew.
+Other important languages spoken here include Spanish and Langs. of India.